by Ana Hoffman 131 comments

 2. BANNER PLACEMENT

-And here’s one more example of a great ad spot, but this time it’s for text links.
+Here’s another example of a great ad spot, but this time it’s for text links.

-Take a look at how John Chow is using the banner strip at the top of his blog to draw attention to his advertisers.
+Take a look at how John Chow used his top banner strip to draw attention to his advertisers.

-It’s the first element to load and the first thing readers see when visiting his site.
-The ad is locked to the top of the browser so it’s visible at all times.
+Itβs the first element to load and the first thing readers see when visiting his site.
+The ad is locked to the top of the browser, so it’s visible at all times.

 I bet it gets killer click-throughs, especially for this one that mentions “Playboy Mansion”.
 I need to get me one of those… LOL